-A frequently used approach is the combination of ToFsensors with high resolution grayscale- or RGB-sensors, most often in a binocular setup.
-This leads to a simple yet efficient multi-modal sensor system that delivers high resolution intensity and low resolution range data in real-time.
+A frequently used approach is the combination of ToF cameras with high-resolution grayscale or RGB cameras, most often in a binocular setup.
+This leads to a simple yet efficient multi-modal sensor system that delivers high-resolution intensity and low-resolution range data in real time.
 The proposed sensor fusion approaches are already quite mature.